 Armed with this information, you can create a marketing strategy and a website that really works for you - and it does not have to cost.
 For most small firms the free online tools such as Google Analytics or Clicky are sufficient.

 As well as telling you which channels visitors have used to find you, website analysis tools can also tell you their geographical location.
 If you are targeting customers in particular regions, this can tell you how successfully you are doing it; alternatively, it can alert you to opportunities in places you had not previously thought of.
+For example, if you discover that an increasing number of site visitors are using mobile devices to you should make sure your site is optimised for mobile devices.

 The way visitors use your website speaks volumes about the quality of its content and how easy it is to navigate.
 Analysis will help you to develop the site, improve your ability to meet your objectives and up your conversion rates - turning more enquiries into sales.